vnephologist/nexthol-xiiot/index.rst

    .. note::

-      The echoapp YAML and sourcecode is posted at https://github.com/nutanix/xi-iot/tree/master/applications/echo-app.
+      The echoapp YAML and source is posted at https://github.com/nutanix/xi-iot/tree/master/applications/echo-app.

 #.
 Click **Next**.